 Global groups are groups that are built into LabKey Server and which have configurable permissions for every project.
 The global groups can be accessed by site admins via (Admin) > Site > Site Groups

 The Site Administrators group includes all users who have been added as global administrators.
 Site administrators have access to every resource on the LabKey site, with a few limited special use exceptions.
 Only users who require these global administrative privileges should be added to the Site Administrators group.
 A project administrator

 requires a similarly high level of administrative access, but only to a particular project, and should be part of the Site Users group, described below

 and then added to the administrators group at the project level only.

 All LabKey security begins with the first site administrator, the person who installs and configures LabKey Server, and can add others to the Site Administrators group.
 Any site admin can also add new users to the LabKey site and add those users to groups.
 Only a site admin can create a new project on LabKey or designate administrative privileges for a new project.
 The site admin has other unique privileges as well; see Site Administrator

 for more information on the role of the site admin.

 The Site Administrators group is implicit in all security settings.
 There's no option to grant or revoke folder permissions to this group under (Admin) > Folder > Permissions

 The Developers group is a site-level security group that allows the creation of server-side scripts and code.
 Developers can add the following:

-- <script> tags to HTML pages
+- <script> or <style> tags to HTML pages

 - R reports to data grids (using the menu (Reports) > Create R Report on a data grid)